-The 2023 Barnyard Bash was another great success.
-We had over sixty people each day and plenty of projects to make it a fun time.
+The 2025 Barnyard Bash was another great success.
+We were down a bit in attendance since last year, but we still had plenty of projects to make it a fun time.
 Hopefully, this year will be even better and we can get back to our normal 70 - 80 attendees.
 The shop stayed full both days with folks working on their tractors or lending a hand on others.
 A lot of Cub repairs were completed, stories told, and food consumed.
-Rosie and I cant wait to get it all going again in 2024.
-With that in mind, mark your calendar and plan to attend May 30, 32 and June 1, 2024
+Rosie and I cant wait to get it all going again in 2026.
+With that in mind, mark your calendar and plan to attend May 28, 29, and 30, 2026.

 Of course many of you are probably asking